Last updated March 2023

 Stress Awareness Month has been held every April since 1992 to raise awareness of the causes and cures for our modern stress epidemic.

-We understand that the last two years have been challenging and many of you might be struggling and seeking support.
-As we emerge from the pandemic, it’s vital that the community support during this challenging time continues.
+We understand that the last few years have been challenging and many of you might be struggling and seeking support.
+It’s vital that the community support during this challenging time continues.

 Stress isn’t avoidable but it is manageable.
 A key action in order to minimise risk is to identify stress-related problems as early as possible, so that action can be taken before serious stress-related illness occurs.
 Read some of our tips to reduce stress and find out about useful resources below.